EU Commission asks France for more information on taxi law

 A number of European courts have banned Uber’s unlicensed taxi service, UberPOP.
 The latest ban came earlier this week in Milan.

-France’s so-called Thevenoud law requires chauffeured cars to return to a base between fares, restricts their use of software to find clients in the street and banned unlicensed service, among other measures.

-In November Uber filed a complaint with the Commission against the French law, arguing it favored regular taxis at Uber’s expense and that France should have notified Brussels of the new law.
+In November Uber filed a complaint with the Commission against the new French taxi law, arguing it favoured regular taxis at Uber’s expense and that France should have notified Brussels of the new law.

 Ultimately Brussels could take France to court if it finds that the law breaks the EU treaties.